yecril71pl/cpp-docs.pl-pl/docs/intrinsics/writedr.md

 #### <a name="parameters"></a>Parametry
  [in] `DebugRegister`
- Liczba z przedziału od 0 do 7, który identyfikuje debugowania zarejestrować.
+ Liczba z przedziału od 0 do 7, który identyfikuje debugowania rejestru.

  [in] `DebugValue`
  Zarejestruj wartość do zapisania do debugowania.